wp-plugins/purify-wp-menues/README.txt

 = What users said =

+* **Number 1** in [Cool List of Free Navigation Menu WordPress Plugins](http://codeknows.com/inspiration/free-navigation-menu-wordpress-plugins/) by Inspiration on January 8, 2015
 * **Number 7** in [13 Excellent Free WordPress Widgets for Menus](http://cssclick.com/wordpress/free-wordpress-widgets-for-menus/) by mike on November 24, 2014
 * **Number 6** in [13 Great Free HTML Widgets for WordPress](http://wpaisle.com/wordpress-widgets/free-html-widgets-for-wordpress/) by sam on August 27, 2014
 * **Number 8** in [10 Magnificent Free Menus Widgets for WordPress](http://creativevore.com/wordpress/free-menus-widgets-for-wordpress/) by jatin on July 26, 2014